stackb/bazel-stack-vscode/docs/docs/vscode/debugger.md

    in the component UI, or run the executable directly.

    :::caution
    When the debug adapter starts up, it runs a bazel query to prepare several files.
 If you already have a bazel invocation running, this can block.
+If this is an issue, run the adapter with `--make_default_workspace_content=false`.
    :::

 2. Start your bazel command using the `--experimental_skylark_debug` flag.
 The